-Cake decorating professional and seasoned cake competitior Laura Dodimead gave CD&S her thoughts, top tips and excellent advice ahead of Cake International...
+Get prepped for your next cake competition!
+Cake decorating professional and seasoned cake competitor Laura Dodimead gave CD&S her thoughts, top tips and excellent advice for competing in cake shows…

 I spent many years making cakes for customers, putting my heart and soul into my flavours, designs and those little details always being told “ooh you're better than cake boss” (sorry Buddy) or “wow, have you ever won any competitions?” which for me was always a very awkward conversation to have, as I have never been comfortable accepting a compliment.
 Don’t get me wrong I always feel flattered but the sad truth is that I was petrified (the thought literally sent shivers down my spine), of putting my work out there for people to judge, criticise and nit-pick their way through creations I had spent sometimes weeks and months on…

 Plucking up the courage to compete...